 In 2007, with a hosting service offered on behalf of AirSim/simFlight, the current design was tested with simplicity in mind.
 With the end of Microsoft Frontpage - which was used to build the previous version - it was unpractical to keep the previous site which was supposed to be dynamic.
 A PHP platform was considered but concerns about security led to a compromised model with plain HTML pages for static information while running a blog for the news.
 The language changed from Portuguese to English and the sections of the website were slowly added at the same time texts were being translated and created.
 The new TriStar500.net was ready in July, just a few days before I started my professional career in aviation with an airline flying the L-1011.
 Although this fact had the potential to give a new breath to the website, the truth was that professional secrecy had the opposite effect.
 With the start of Hajj operation in the last months of 2007, a travel blog was set up to share that experience.
 After the end of the Hajj, more flight reports as a L-1011 crew member were added.

 In March 2010, it was time say farewell to the last Portuguese L-1011.
-The retirement of euroAtlantic's CS-TEB left TriStar500.net orphan of its main reason of existence.
-However, even with the rapid shrinking of the worldwide fleet of TriStars, the website endured mainly as a virtual museum to keep alive the memory of one of the greatest airliners ever built.
+The retirement of euroAtlantic's CS-TEB left the website orphan of its main reason of existence.
+However, even with the rapid shrinking of the worldwide fleet, TriStar500.net endured mainly as a virtual museum to keep alive the memory of one of the greatest airliners ever built.

 Last modified: 17-08-2017